ltsheridan/507_Final_Project/README.md

 To run the code you should should use the file SI507F17_finalproject.py To test the code you should use the file SI507F17_finalproject_tests.py

+This code takes music from Pandora playlists in csv files and uploads them to new Spotify playlists.
+Two database tables will be created: one for Songs and one for Artists.